cafebazaar/blacksmith-kubernetes/README.md

 1. Copy the generated `build/workspace` to _BoB_, if you can't use your main machine as _BoB_.
-2. TODO
+2. Start the machines from

 ## Adding a new Worker
 1. Configure the new machines to **always** boot from network.
 2. Boot once.
 3. The node should be added to the UI of the Blacksmith.
-Add flag `state=init-worker` for this new node.
-The worker should be rebooted automatically twice.
+Add flag `state=init-worker` for this new node, and boot the machine.
+The worker should be rebooted automatically after the initialization is completed.
 First is rebooted by `reboot_service_script.sh` when the state is changed to `init-worker`, then by `initialize.sh`, after partitioning the storage of the machines.
 If everything goes right, you'll see `state=worker` for this node after the reboots.

+## Working with the Kubernetes cluster
+After executing `buidl.sh`, two files will be added to the root this project:

+* `kubeconfig`
+* `ca.key`

+TODO: kubectl create '{"apiVersion":"v1","kind":"Namespace","metadata":{"name":"kube-system"}}'